The Synthetic Hilbert Additive Group Scheme: The Hilbert Additive Group Scheme

 \begin{proposition} \leavevmode \begin{enumerate} \item There is an equivalence of bicommutative bialgebras

 in the category $\Mod_{\bZ}$. \item There is an equivalence of bicommutative bialgebras

 in the category $\Fil(\Mod_{\bZ})$. \end{enumerate} \end{proposition}

 \begin{proof} The first statement is already known~\cite{Toe20}*{Corollaire 3.5}, so the only thing we need to prove is the second statement.
 The filtered circle $S^1_{\fil}$ of \cite{moulinos2019universal} may be defined as the classifying stack $B\bH_{\fil}$ over $\filstack$.
-By Proposition \ref{prop: our guy is affine} is an affine stack over $\filstack$, given by
+By Proposition \ref{prop: our guy is affine} this is an affine stack over $\filstack$, given by

 whose structure over $\filstack$ can equivalently be seen as arising from the Postnikov filtration on $\bZ^{S^1}$.
-Given the anti-equivalence of affine stacks over $\filstack$ and cosimplicial commutative rings over $\filstack$ (derived commutative rings in $\Filt(\Mod_{\bZ})$, reference~\cite{Mou24}*{Section 4} here), the Cartesian square
+Now, by ~\cite{Mou24}*{Section 4}, there is an anti-equivalence of affine stacks over $\filstack$ and cosimplicial commutative rings over $\filstack$, where we note that the latter are equivalently derived commutative rings in $\Filt(\Mod_{\bZ})$.
+As a result, the Cartesian square

 corresponds to the cocartesian square